UPDATE: Fear Experiment℠ Chicago was retired September 2021.

 - You’re a nice human being

 FE is for complete newbies, for folks who’ve taken a class or two, for folks who majored in the art-form in college — basically, it doesn’t matter your experience level; what matters is your interest in being a part of an awesome community and that something about the experience instills a bit ‘o fear in you (the time commitment, the signing up solo, the social aspect, the performance, the being photographed and splashed all over the internet…) and/or a giddiness that feels good cause adulthood is too gosh darn serious much of the time.

-FE is adult summer camp and an adult recital all rolled into one unique, unforgettable, lifetime-lasting experience.
+FE is adult summer camp and an adult recital rolled into one unique, unforgettable experience.

 "I’d probably rank my experience in FE as one of the top five best experiences of my life.
 It’s very rare to meet so many amazing, adventurous, open-minded, and accepting people when you’re an adult.”